PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 You have a lot of freedom when it comes to the design and functionality of the website, but the following three requirements exist:

 * There should exist basic pages with trivial information, including:
-  * A home/start page.
+  * A home/start page
-  * An about page.
+  * An about page
-  * A contact page.
+  * A contact page
-* There should exist at least three different type of resources on the website (stored in a relational database).
+* There should exist at least three different type of resources on the website (stored in a relational database)
-* Depending on what makes most sense, *only you* or *anyone* should be able to apply <abbr title="Create/Retrieve/Update/Delete">CRUD</abbr> operations on the resources through the website.
+* Depending on what makes most sense, *only you* or *anyone* should be able to apply <abbr title="Create/Retrieve/Update/Delete">CRUD</abbr> operations on the resources through the website

 To be able to distinguish *only you* from *anyone*, you also need to have login-functionality for a single account (i.e. a hard-coded username & password).

 Use whichever type of resources you want.
 Some suggestions are:

-* Blogposts (only you can create/update/delete entries, anyone can retrieve entries).
+* Blogposts (only you can create/update/delete entries, anyone can retrieve entries)
-* Software projects for a portfolio (only you can create/update/delete entries, anyone can retrieve entries).
+* Software projects for a portfolio (only you can create/update/delete entries, anyone can retrieve entries)
-* Guestbook posts (only you can update/delete entries, anyone can retrieve/create entries).
+* Guestbook posts (only you can update/delete entries, anyone can retrieve/create entries)
-* FAQ entries (only you can update/delete entries, anyone can retrieve/create entries).
+* FAQ entries (only you can update/delete entries, anyone can retrieve/create entries)

 Implement the website using technologies taught in this course.
 It is OK to use similar technologies and not the specific ones taught in the course.
 For example, instead of using the web framework *Express* (taught in this course), you can use the web framework [Koa](https://koajs.com/).
 It's probably a good idea to email the course coordinator and ask if the technologies you want to use is OK or not if you don't stick to using the ones taught in the course.

 ::: danger Don't use client-side JavaScript!
 Avoid using client-side JavaScript.
 If you insist on using client-side JavaScript, it is OK, but:

-* Good client-side JavaScript code will not improve your grade (this course is not about learning client-side JavaScript).
+* Good client-side JavaScript code will not improve your grade (this course is not about learning client-side JavaScript)
-* Bad client-side JavaScript code will lower your grade (this course is about implementing good websites).
+* Bad client-side JavaScript code will lower your grade (this course is about implementing good websites)
-* Your __entire__ website must work for users who have JavaScript disabled in their web browser (use client-side JavaScript only to enhance the browsing experience for the users who have JavaScript enabled in their web browsers).
+* Your __entire__ website must work for users who have JavaScript disabled in their web browser (use client-side JavaScript only to enhance the browsing experience for the users who have JavaScript enabled in their web browsers)
 :::

 In addition to implementing the website, you should also write a report describing the implementation of the website.
 The file [project-report-template.docx](files/project-report-template.docx) contains a template with further instructions on this.
 Your report will be a living document throughout the course (meaning that you will write it as the course run and continuously improve it).